pawrks/pico-sensor/README.md

 -   [Zabbix 5.x or 6.x](https://www.zabbix.com/)

 Note: Thonny text editor is beginner friendly while VS Code is a more advanced option.

 ---

+## Getting Started

+There will be two separate sections for getting started:

+1. _Quick Start Guide_ - Get a Pico sensor up and running as quick as possible.
+This guide will use Thonny text editor.
+2. _Full Guide_ - Code walkthrough, setting up a Zabbix server with a Raspberry Pi 4, enclosing Pi Pico with a case.
+This version will use VS Code.

+### Quick Start Guide

+1.

+---